 Sara Parrish

-When we experience traumatic events, we often don’t leave them behind.
-A part of who we are can stay trapped in the moment it happens causing us to take on destructive beliefs about ourselves and how we relate to others.
-The world becomes unsafe, trust can seem impossible, and no matter how hard we try we can end up feeling like someone will always be able to see through the mask we’ve carefully constructed for ourselves.
-Whether trauma stems from sexual violence, emotional violence, severe work stress, bias, or wartime it can lead to clinical diagnoses such as Major Depressive Disorder, Generalized Anxiety Disorder, Obsessive Compulsive Disorder, or Post Traumatic Stress Disorder as well as survival behaviors symptomatic of Personality Disorders.
+When we experience traumatic events, we often carry them with us.
+A part of who we are can stay trapped in the moment it happened, causing us to develop self-destructive beliefs about ourselves and how we relate to others.
+The world can begin to feel unsafe, trust can seem impossible, and no matter how hard we try, we may feel as if someone else will always be able to see through to our pain.

 “My passion is attempting to understand more about what it means to be human.
-I practice this through reading literature, philosophy, history, and theory; taking in film; traveling; keeping up a practice in mindfulness; and staying connected to my spirituality as well as with those I hold dear.”
+I practice this through reading literature, philosophy, history, and theory; traveling; keeping up a practice in mindfulness; and staying connected to my spirituality as well as to those I hold dear.”